 Each event can have unique promotional codes.
 Setting up and managing promotional codes can be found under Pricing Groups within each event, accessed via selecting your event on the dashboard.

-Promotional codes that are not disclosed to the public are useful for internal use for accounting on sales orders and special promotions.
+Promotional codes that are not disclosed to the public are used for internal use for accounting on sales orders and special promotions.

 Reporting on which code has been used is simple, please consider the Promotions (Discounts) or Export Data reports.